top of page

 Main brain of the bike that houses the motherboard. receives instructions from display that sends commands to the rest of the bike.

-Pedal Assist Sensor (PAS)
+Pedal Assist Sensor

 E-Bike Class Types